-- payment by cheques or postal orders: these should made payable to the Vale of White Horse District Council and sent to: Car Parks Team (see details in the Contacts section of this page).
+- cheque or postal order: these should made payable to the Vale of White Horse District Council and sent to: Car Parks Team (see details in the contacts section of this page).

-- payment by telephone: ring our automated payment service on 0845 3723201 to pay instantly by credit or debit card 24 hours a day.
+- by telephone: ring our automated payment service on 01235 422422 to pay instantly by credit or debit card 24 hours a day.
 Please have your excess charge number to hand when making a payment.
-If your notice number ends in an A, please leave the A off when entering your number
+If your notice number ends in an A, please substitute the A with the star key (*).

 It is essential to quote your excess charge number when making payment.

 All disputes must be in writing or by email, we are unable to help you over the telephone.